kimbechong/fizzbuzz/README.md

 ## Goal 1

-Create a function in `fizzbuzz.js` that prints given number **n**.
+Create a function in `fizzbuzz.js` that prints a number given number **n**.
 However, the function should print the following if the conditions are true:

 1. "Fizz" if the number is a multiple of 3
 2. "Buzz" if the number is a multiple of 5